-Whether you get it for takeaway and walk through the aisle of the market, or sit down for a moment and enjoy some time of quietness and peace!
-It´s perfect to dive into the morning and the atmosphere of the city!
+Whether you get it for takeaway and walk through the market aisle, or sit down for a moment and enjoy some time of quietness and peace!
+It’s perfect for diving into the morning and the atmosphere of the city!

 Stroll Through Karlstadt

-When you are around, it´s the perfect opportunity for a stroll through Karlstadt.
-It´s one of the best locations to live in Düsseldorf.
-A lot of cute cafés, restaurants, pastries, and shops, and, of course, beautiful city houses!
+When you are around, it’s the perfect opportunity for a stroll through Karlstadt.
+It’s one of the best locations to live in in Düsseldorf.
+There are many cute cafés, restaurants, pastries, shops, and, of course, beautiful city houses!

 Also, you can find the city museum, some beautiful and quiet parks, and more here!
 And the best, the river Rhine is never far away!